mnn/TinyGalleryJS/README.md

 TinyGalleryJS
 =============
 Tiny library providing basic gallery.
 It is entirely client-side.
-Input gallery is read in a JSON file.
+Input gallery is read from a JSON file.
 This file can be generated from local files, external files (image hosting) or created by hand.
-It supports multiple pages with showing only a fre near pages in controls.
+It supports multiple pages with showing only a few near pages in controls.
 In `gallery` mode it shows currently selected image alongside with a bunch of thumbnails of nearby images.
+Every item can have a title and a duration label.
+Gallery supports multiple thumbnails changing on hover.
+These multiple thumbnails can be used when creating a gallery linking videos.

 Showcase